‘She is a hero’: Family of shooting victim says the young mother saved her son’s life

 Rahman’s family said Pop Ba was doing handiwork for them at their home and was taking his lunch break outside when he was shot.

 Rahman was on her way back home from a walk with her baby boy at the time.
-They say she saw the whole thing.
+They said she saw the whole thing.

 “He saw her react, scream and run.
 She ran to a neighbor’s house.
 She threw Ibrahim, my nephew’s stroller, at the neighbor’s door,” Islam said.
 “She pivoted to run the other way.
 This person ran out of the car around at her.
 He put the gun to her head, and he pulled the trigger.”